 Ferndale and Hoggatt Resient Director

-The Fletcher Center Cafeteria, operated by Chartwells, is located in the lower level of the Associates Campus Center building and provides several dining concepts to cater to different diets and preferences similar to a food court.
+The Fletcher Center Cafeteria, operated by Aladdin, is located in the lower level of the Associates Campus Center building and provides several dining concepts to cater to different diets and preferences similar to a food court.
 Three meals are served daily except on Saturday and Sunday where brunch and dinner are provided.
 Wireless Internet is also offered in the cafeteria.

-All students living on campusare required to purchase a meal plan except those living in Palmer Hall with kitchenettes.
+All students living on campus are required to purchase a meal plan except those living in Palmer Hall with kitchenettes.
 The basic meal plan contains 19-meals per week and $100 Warriorbucks declining balance credited on the ID Card.
 A reduced, 10 meal per week plan is available to Palmer residents without kitchenettes and to students with extenuating circumstances such as those involved in student teaching or off campus internships.
 Meals are non-transferable.
-Residents requesting a reduced meal plan or a complete exemption must complete a form available in Student Development and submit appropriate documentation.
+Residents requesting a reduced meal plan or a complete exemption must complete a form available on the student portal in Student Development and submit appropriate documentation.
 Requests for exemption are approved only when medical conditions dictate that the college meal plan or any modifications of the meal plan are unable to meet the needs of the student.

 Students on a meal plan must enter the cafeteria by swiping their ID Card.
 Each resident may use the ID Card declining balance feature to purchase a meal in the café or cafeteria for themselves or their guests.
 Specific dining policies can be read in Residence Life Handbook and/or the Food Service Guidelines publication available in the cafeteria.